 Manifesto Title

-By assembling a fictional space mission from repurposed materials and obsolete tools, the series explores the tension between ingenuity and futility.
-This project celebrates the excitement of human exploration while questioning the ways groundbreaking technology is often misapplied, overlooked, or rendered absurd.
+By assembling a fictional space mission from repurposed materials and obsolete tools, this series celebrates human ingenuity while questioning the ways groundbreaking technology is often misapplied or rendered absurd.

-The project unfolds across four interconnected mediums: a handcrafted Mars Rover, collodion tintypes of rocks, technical posters, and annotated prints.
-Together, they weave a narrative that bridges the practical and the poetic, the scientific and the artistic.
+The project unfolds through four interconnected mediums: a handcrafted Mars Rover, tintypes of rocks developed via an 1850s wet-plate process that evokes modern high-contrast space imagery, technical posters, and annotated prints—bridging the practical and the poetic.

 Rover Highlight